 “All I want for christmas is weed!”
 During 2018, cannabis legalization conquered the world.
 At least one country from each continent has now joined the green revolution.
 During the past five years, countries from all around the world have legalized medicinal cannabis.
 The perception is rapidly changing.
 From a drug considered and scheduled as bad as heroin and LSD, today we look cannabis with different eyes.

 Cannabis was one of the big winners in this midterm elections.
 There are now 10 states, and the District of Columbia, that have legalized cannabis for medical and recreational purposes.
 On the other hand, two states approved bills to allow patients access to medicinal cannabis.
-And even more important, a recent bill is on the verge of legalizing hemp on a federal level.
+And even more importantly, a recent bill is on the verge of legalizing industrial hemp on a federal level.
 Let’s take a quick look.

 Michigan approved full cannabis legalization

 On November 6, and in a very tight vote, the people of Michigan said yes to recreational marijuana.
 Proposal 1 allows adults 21 and over to use, posses and grow cannabis.
 Michigan, as from next year, will have a whole market created around cannabis.
 Dispensaries that want to become part of the green market will have to request a licence from the state.
 This will allow private companies to grow, process and sell recreational cannabis.